 Gastronomy: Favorite local dishes

 At your local ristorante, you’ll definitely find “Antipasti” appetizers on the menu, like Crostini or Bruschetta.
 Soups (zuppa) are very popular in Tuscany, like Ribollita and Pappa al pomodoro.
 Try the “Fiorentina steak” in a dish called Bistecca, or a roast pork dish called Arista alla Fiorentina.
 For dessert, well, you can’t go wrong with whatever you choose.

-Here are Tuscany’s most well-known wines: Chianti, Brunello di Montalcino, Vino Nobile di Montepulciano, and vernacci di San Gimignano.
+Tuscany’s most well-known wines are: Chianti, Brunello di Montalcino, Vino Nobile di Montepulciano, and Vernaccia di San Gimignano.